 Non-compensatory damages awarded in investment treaty arbitration

 In this section, we look at the particular status of moral damages in international law.
 As we have seen, moral damages are considered as compensatory in both the civil and common law traditions, as well as in international law.
-However, recent investment treaty awards show that tribunals are increasingly considering moral damages to serve a punitive function.
+However, a number of investment treaty awards show that tribunals are increasingly considering moral damages to serve a punitive function.

-The International Law Commission’s Articles on Responsibility of States for Internationally Wrongful Acts (ILC Articles) seek to codify international law concerning, inter alia, the legal consequences for the responsible state of internationally wrongful acts.
+The International Law Commission’s Articles on Responsibility of States for Internationally Wrongful Acts (the ILC Articles) seek to codify international law concerning, inter alia, the legal consequences for the responsible state of internationally wrongful acts.

 Article 31 provides that the responsible state is to make ‘full reparation’ for the injury caused by its wrongful act, that is to ‘wipe out all the consequences of the illegal act and re-establish the situation which would, in all probability, have existed if that act had not been committed’.